CodaGott/ecommerce-golang/README.md

 An Ecommerce application with basic authentications like sign-up, login.

-Built using Golang as the backend and MongoDb as database.
+Built using Gin, a Golang framework as the backend and MongoDb as database.

 The goal is to build the front-end with Vue later.